gajjuCoderBoi/capstone-project/README.md

 ## Timeline

 1. Requirement Analysis
-    * Tuesday(Nov 12, 2019) - user stories
+    * Thursday(Nov 21, 2019) - user stories

         We give our user stories points, so that we could prioritize our development steps.

             https://www.pivotaltracker.com/n/projects/2416993

+        For messaging services, we decided we would use RabbitMQ for microservices communication.

+        A new repository was created.

-    * Wednesday(Nov 13, 2019) - ERD
+    * Friday(Nov 22, 2019) - Research

-            Pair mapped Architecture Diagram to include 5 services and their communications.
+        We research how the actual implementation of the communication services using RabbitMQ should look.

          [Architecture](#architecture)

+    * Saturday  (Nov 23, 2019) - Replaced RestTemplate communication points with RabbitMQ.

+            Added queues for microservices communication

-    * Thursday(Nov 14, 2019) - User, comment, and post Service mapped.
+    * Monday(Nov 26, 2019) - Microservices communication finish and testing.
+Started Input Validation @ back-end

-            Added user, comment, and post creation functionality.
+            Continued to work on microservices communication.
+Finished routes and testing,

+            Added input validation at the back-end.

-    * Friday(Nov 15, 2019) - Building.
+    * Tuesday(Nov 27, 2019) - Finished back-end validation started Exception Handling.

-            Running services on the Docker.
-And Building on the Docker and pushing the Docker images.
+            Finished input validation at the back-end

+            Started adding Exception Handling

-    * Saturday(Nov 16, 2019) - Tested all route functionality and began testing.
+    * Wednesday (Nov 28, 2019) - Start working on Swagger and JUnit testing

-            - All route functionality is working.
-Recorded results to ReadMe file.

-            - Connect front-end with backend.
+            Started working on Swagger
+            Started writing the tests

+    * Thanksgiving weekend (Nov 29 - Dec 1) - Continued working with Swagger, JUnit Test and started working on Jenkins pipeline
+           Swagger work continued
+           Testing work continued

+    * Monday (Dec 2, 2019) - Swagger was completed.
+JUnit Test was completed and Jenkins was set up.
+Work on logging started,

+           Testing was completed
+           Swagger was implemented
+           Work on logging started

-    * Sunday(Oct 25, 2019) - Trying to deployee.
+    * Tuesday (Dec 3, 2019) - Logging work continued.
+Integration testing started
+           Logging completed
+           JavaDocs created
+           Integration Test started

             *-*-*-*-*-*-*